 The contracting officer shall insert clause 852.247-71, Delivery Location, or a clause substantially the same as the clause at 852.247-71, Delivery Location, in supply contracts when it is necessary to specify delivery locations.
 If appropriate, the clause may reference an attachment which lists various delivery locations and other delivery details (e.g., quantities to be delivered to each location, etc.).

 847.305 Solicitation provisions, contract clauses, and transportation factors.

 (a) The contracting officer shall insert clause 852.247-72, Marking Deliverables, or a clause substantially the same as the clause at 852.247-72 in solicitations and contracts if special marking on deliverables are required.

 (b) The contracting officer shall insert the clause at 852.247-73, Packing for Domestic Shipment, in contracts when item(s) will be delivered for immediate use to a destination in the continental United States; when the material specification or purchase description does not provide preservation, packaging, packing, and/or marking requirements; and/or when the requiring activity has not cited a specific specification for packaging.

 847.305-70 Potential destinations known but quantities unknown.

-When the VA National Acquisition Center contracts with multiple bidders to provide items directly to VA field installations on an f.o.b. origin basis, the evaluation of bids must follow specific procedures.
-To place each bid on an equal basis, even though specific quantities required by each facility cannot be predetermined, the contracting officer must use an anticipated demand factor in proportion to the number of hospital beds or patient workload.
-The clause prescribed in 852.247-70 must be used in these instances.
+When the contracting officer contracts with multiple bidders to provide items directly to VA field installations, on an f.o.b. origin basis, the evaluation of bids must follow specific procedures.
+In these instances, the contracting officer shall insert clause 852.247-70, Determining Transportation Costs for Evaluation of Offers, or a clause substantially the same as clause 852.247-70.
+By inserting this clause, each bid is placed on an equal basis, even though specific quantities required by each facility cannot be predetermined.
+The contracting officer must use an anticipated demand factor in proportion to the number of hospital beds or patient workload.

 847.306 Transportation factors in the evaluation of offers.